 "Retirement kills more people than hard work ever did" ~ Malcolm Forbes

-Although when we look in the mirror we don't seem to look that old (men anyway!) and most times we don't feel that old.
+Although when we look in the mirror we don't appear to look that old (men anyway!) and at most times we don't feel that much older.

-However to many of us (mainly women?) the Dolly Parton philosophy of, 'if I see something sagging, bagging and dragging, I'm going to nip it, tuck it, and suck it', may sound like a good option.
+However to many of us (mainly women?) the Dolly Parton philosophy of, 'If I see something sagging, bagging and dragging, I'm going to nip it, tuck it, or suck it', may sound like a good option.

-Which makes me think, shouldn't we have a sell by date?
+Which makes me think, shouldn't we all have a sell by date?

 Personal and health care

 As people live longer there will be more and more need for long term nursing care.
-This is very expensive, is not covered by medical aid, and will be out of the financial reach of many people.
+This care is very expensive, and more often than not is not covered by medical aid.
+Consequently it will be out of the financial reach of many people.
 Therefore it is very important that we keep healthy for as long as possible.

 Senior citizen health care will not only be a personal concern but has already started to take on political and social importance.